MatthewTN18/phase-0-completing-assignments-codegrade/README.md

 ### Accessing GitHub and Forking

-All the lessons in this course have a corresponding repository (repo) in GitHub.
+All the lessons in this course have a ctorresponding repository (repo) in GitHub.
 On this page in Canvas, you should see two icons in the **upper right** corner.
 The first is the GitHub logo, also known as OctoCat.